 Over time, and as varying spiritual and self developmental systems have evolved, the chakra system has been studied further.
 Some spiritual schools of thought now claim up to 50 various chakras.

 With no disrespect meant towards the newer ideologies I remain dedicated to the historical view of chakras .
 Should you wish to learn more detail about this you can read my article “What are chakras?”

 This post will give you greater insight into the workings of these energy centers and how they have impact on your day to day life and spiritual development.

 Chakra meditation techniques for beginners can and will work for everyone.
 All it requires is self belief and the commitment and willingness to try it.

 Balance And Alignment Of Energy

-Chakra meditation techniques focus on balancing and aligning your body’s energy centers.
+Chakra guided meditation techniques focus on balancing and aligning your body’s energy centers.
 These centers, or chakras, control the physical and spiritual energy which keeps the body free of disease and in harmonious balance.